lesaff/serverpilot-letsencrypt/README.md

 ## How to install
 - ssh to your server, `sudo su` to act as root
 - Copy `sple.sh` to your `/usr/local/bin` folder
+  Run`cd /usr/local/bin && wget https://raw.githubusercontent.com/lesaff/serverpilot-letsencrypt/master/sple.sh`
-- Run `sudo chmod +x /usr/local/bin/sple.sh` to make it executable
+- Run `sudo chmod +x sple.sh` to make it executable

 ## How to use
 - Run `sple.sh` anywhere from your console as root